ATheNA-SBST/ATheNA/README.md

 The first example can be found inside the [AutomotiveExample](AutomotiveExample) folder.
 The folder includes the Simulink model which is used in the example (version 8.7/ R2016a) and a MATLAB script with the tutorial.
 If an older MATLAB version is used, the example script and model will not run, but the rest of the toolbox should remain compatible.
+A complete walkthrough of this example is available on [YouTube](https://www.youtube.com/watch?v=dhw9rwO7L4k).

 Another tutorial example can be found inside the [PendulumExample](PendulumExample) folder.
 The folder includes the Simulink model which is used in the example (version 8.5/ R2015a), a formatted html tutorial page with a sample of what the output should look like, and a MATLAB script with the tutorial.